antonio-apm/credit-risk-hazard-model/README.md

   - **Recall (Sensitivity) = 0.98**
   - **Precision = 0.20**
   - **F1 = 0.30**
-- Raising the threshold to around **0.001** (a little less than double the emprirical event-rate) can improve the balance:
+- Raising the threshold to around **0.001** (a little less than double the empirical event-rate) can improve the balance:
   - **F1 = 0.51** and a very small decrease in recall

 ### Calibration (Train Set)